1wheel/talks/explorable-explanation/README.md

 ### Keep your stack simple

-*   Backend servers will die
+*   Backend servers will fail first — bake out data files and take screenshots
 *   Front end frameworks will stop [compiling](https://twitter.com/redblobgames/status/1626709650891771904)
 *   “Software best practices are shaped by the need of corporations to make programmers interchangeable.
 Don’t let the logic of capitalism infect your art — write shitty code and be free” — [Brian Abelson](https://brian.abelson.live/about/) (roughly)